QUICK ANSWER

 Input repeated as answer Skipped the ask line Write Ask: before calculating

-Use this five-question loop when IRV feels slippery.
 Try each question before opening the answer.

-Practice 1: Find Value
+Practice 1: find value

 A property has NOI of $63,000 and a market cap rate of 7%.
 What is the indicated value?